kapilt/chalice/docs/source/topics/tf.rst

 ``deployment.zip`` file, which is the Lambda deployment package, and a ``chalice.tf.json`` file, which is the Terraform template that can be deployed using Terraform.
 Next we're going to use the Terraform CLI to deploy our app.

 Note terraform will deploy run against all terraform files in this directory, so we can add additional resources for our application by adding terraform additional files here.
+The Chalice terraform template includes two variables that we can optionally use when constructing these additional resources `chalice_stage_name` and `chalice_app_name`, these variables should **not** be user overridden.

 First let's run Terraform init to install the AWS Terraform Provider::